ajaykv1/ACSL-Projects/README.md

 These are various coding excersises that I completed while doing the American computer science League.
 Not only did I complete them myself, butI also taught and helped kids solve these problems.
 These problems range from low level to high level difficulty.
-Mostly, these are middle level difficulty problems.
+These problems are mid teaers, and take some time to grasp.
+Doing these problems definatley helped my Analytical skills by a lot, and mde me a confident programmer.